odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 part of the service.

 .. image:: peru/peru-IAP.png
-   :align: center
-   :alt: IAP option as signature providers
+   :alt: IAP option as signature providers.

 What is the IAP?
 ^^^^^^^^^^^^^^^^